jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/do-not-read/index.md

 date: 2019-04-29
 subtitle: What if this post were a malicious link?
 category: attacks
-tags: social-engineering, hacking, cybersecurity, company
+tags: social-engineering, hacking, cybersecurity, malware, company
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620330869/blog/do-not-read/cover_getmyo.webp
 alt: 'Yellow police line tape on Unsplash: https://unsplash.com/photos/jM6Y2nhsAtk'
 description: In this post, we'll look into the behavior trends of developers when including security in their codes, and how it can affect your company.